Hello. I’m Angel, and I am a photographer based in the picturesque Hudson Valley, New York.

 As I ventured further, I experimented with constant lighting, strobes, various modifiers, and other photographic equipment.
 Those experiences taught me a lot and gave me additional confidence in my skills and ability to make good images.
 My primary subjects now include people, landscapes, and horses, particularly, but all animals.
 While I routinely explore various other subjects and genres, such as street photography, intriguing abandoned buildings and sites, and countrysides, I find immense satisfaction in capturing the mundane of day to day life.
 These encounters provide ample opportunities to refine my eye and skills.

 Currently, I use a mirrorless full-frame camera, with 24-70mm and 70-200mm lenses as my primary setup.
-As my daily walk around and main travel shooter, I often carry my smaller, modern crop sensor camera with a fixed 23mm lens.
+As my daily walk around and main travel shooter, I often carry my smaller, modern crop sensor camera with a fixed 23mm lens. either way, I almost always have a (real) camera with me and continue to shoot nearly every day.